dshute/dshute.github.io/_posts/2016-01-29-non-linear-audio.markdown

   There's an obvious problem in that I'm not clear if the AudioClip / AudioSource content will easily map in a dictionary and whether I can reference it using a string.

   Took the script, as it exists, and dropped it into Unity with a few minor changes.
-However, a dictionary does expose as something you can modify through the Unity interface.
+However, a dictionary doesn't expose as something you can modify through the Unity interface.

   This totally works...